Designing Discontinuities: Introduction

 \subsection{Time Zone Discontinuity}

 Time zones are an example of discontinuities that affect daily life.
 In the late 19th century, the 24 time zone system emerged so nearby places would share a common timekeeping standard.
 The standard time zone system was adopted globally, perhaps most notably by various railroad companies across the United States \cite{zerubavel1982standardization}.
-Normatively, the 720 longitude lines of the Earth are divided into 24 time zones: traveling from east to west, one hour is lost every 15 degrees.
+Normatively, the 720 degrees of longitude on Earth are divided into 24 time zones: traveling from east to west, one hour is lost every 15 degrees.
 However, there are countries that geographically lie in certain time zones but actually follow other time zones, such as France and Spain, which use Western European Time.
 China geographically spans five time zones but uses just a single China Standard Time throughout.
 Time zone borders may not run straight from north to south, but may follow certain political boundaries.

-Although it may seem fanciful to consider the redesign of time zones given the international regulatory and standards regime that would need to be changed, we take that as our key motivating example throughout the paper.
-As we will see, the causal impacts of time zone boundaries on human wellbeing can be large, compared to major technology diffusions \cite{NunnQ2011}.
+Although it may seem fanciful to consider the redesign of time zones given the international regulatory and standards regime that would need to be changed, we take it as our running example throughout the paper.
+As we will see, the causal impacts of time zone boundaries on human wellbeing can be large, when compared to major technology diffusions \cite{NunnQ2011}.
 One should also note that the Prime Meridian in Greenwich, England that defines the modern time zone system is quite arbitrary \cite{Dohrn1998} and there have been historical alternatives such as Paris and Ujjain \cite{Burgess1860}.

 Why should time zone boundaries have an impact on societal outcomes?
 Time zone systems along with globalized social systems led to uniform start times of school, work, and sleep, which may dictate wake-up times not aligned with the sun \cite{hamermesh2008cues}.
 Such schedules can disrupt human circadian rhythms and have consequences on health and productivity \cite{cappuccio2010sleep}.